Who was the President of Comoros in 2008?

 The Comoros first president, Ahmed Abdallah was elected in 1972 , before Comoros attained its independence from France on 1975 July 6.
 After several power-struggles, the first presidential election was held on 1978 October 22 , with Ahmed Abdallah as its only candidate.
 Multi-party presidential el…ections were not held until 1990 March 4 resulting in Said Mohamed Djohar's victory in the run-off elections on March 11.
 (MORE)

-Ilham Aliyev was the President of Azerbaijan in 2007, having assumed office on 2003 October 31.
-He is currently serving his third 5-year term as President of Azerbaijan.
+Ilham Aliyev was the President of Azerbaijan in 2008, having assumed office on 2003 October 31.
+He is currently serving his second and final 5-year term as President of Azerbaijan.

 Ahmed Abdallah Mohamed Sambi was the President of the Comoros in 2010.
 He took the position on 2006 May 26, serving until 2011 May 26.
 Ikililou Dhoinine, winner of the 2010 presidential election and vice-president to Sambi, succeeded him.
 The presidency rotates between the three constituent isla…nds of the Comoros every 4 years; thus a president may only serve one consecutive term.
 (MORE)